RishatTalukder/learning_react/PART_2_Advanced/docs/readme.md

 import React from "react";
 import { FaArrowAltCircleUp, FaArrowCircleDown, FaTrash } from "react-icons/fa";
-import { useGlobalContext } from "../../GlobalContextProvider"; // importing the custom hook import { INCREASE_QUANTITY, DECREASE_QUANTITY, REMOVE_ITEM } from "./cartReducer"; // importing the action types
+import { useGlobalContext } from "../../GlobalContextProvider"; // importing the custom hook import {
+  INCREASE_QUANTITY,
+  DECREASE_QUANTITY,
+  REMOVE_ITEM,
+} from "./cartReducer"; // importing the action types

 const CartItem = ({ item }) => {
   const { dispatch } = useGlobalContext(); // accessing the dispatch function from the context